jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 return Empty
 ~~~~~~~~~~

-Processing CAA for the domain name "A.B.C" where there is a CAA record
+Processing CAA for the Domain Name "A.B.C" where there is a CAA record
 "issue example.com" at "B.C" would terminate early upon finding the CAA
 record: